gditfc/wily-angular-commons/README.md

 - buttonSizing: the size (width/height) of the icon dialog show button in pixels
 #### Outputs
 - opened: event emitted on icon dialog open
-- selected: event emitted on icon dialog confirmation, emits selected icon in the form of `{ value: string }`
+- selected: event emitted on icon dialog confirmation, emits the selected icon in the form of `{ value: string }`
 - closed: event emitted on icon dialog close

 ## WilyKeyfilterModule